ankit-w/udacity-my-reads-reactnd/README.md

-This is the my submission final assessment project for Udacity's React Fundamentals course.
+This is the my submission for the final assessment project for Udacity's React Fundamentals course.

 ## How to run
 ```